EpicGamesFixer/EpicGamesFixer/README.md

 4. Disable Super Mode and Save It.

 > ✅ **Congratulations Epic Games Fixer installed!**
-> Now you can installing games and updates in Epic Games Launcher on the Server
+> Now you can installing games and updates in Epic Games Launcher on the Server.
 > All games and updates you installed will be automatically installed and updated on the Client PC.
-> Also you can dont logout from the Epic Games Launcher on the Server, for autoupdates
+> For games autoupdates Epic Games Launcher should be enabled and logged in on the Server.